w3c/compute-pressure/security-privacy-self-assessment.md

 ### 2.13.
 How does this specification distinguish between behavior in first-party and third-party contexts?

-The specified API will not be available in third-party contexts.
+The specified API will be available in third-part contexts via iframe guarded by permission policy and focus requirements.

 ### 2.14.
 How does this specification work in the context of a user agent’s Private Browsing or "incognito" mode?